radgrad/docusaurus2/docs/devops/deployment/microsoft-azure.md

   // ... keys for Meteor.settings
 }
 ```
+## Edit the above code with information found in...
 - Sidebar > Overview
   - Record your app name, resource group and subscription ID